martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 ###  Test scope
 How much code an automated test touches, Unit tests, Integration tests, End-to-end tests.
 Include test of all types.

 **Unit tests:** Single function or class so it's easy to pinpoint the failure.
 It's fast and executed often.
-Local and low fidelity.
+Local and low fidelity. `@SmallTest`
 <br/>
-**Integration tests:** Several classes or a single feature, ensure they work together, can be local or instrumented and usually run fast and have average fidelity.
+**Integration tests:** Several classes or a single feature, ensure they work together, can be local or instrumented and usually run fast and have average fidelity. `@MediumTest`
 <br/>
 **End to end tests:** Test combinations of features working together, large portions of the app, simulate real usage closely, usually slow but high fidelity.
 Confirm that the app works as a whole.
-Probably an instrumented test
+Probably an instrumented test. `@LargeTest`

 Unit test are testing the integrity of each link in a chain.
 But it doesn't tell us if the links actually create a chain together.
 We need integration tests for that.
 Integration test checks that all the links will form a strong chaing.
 ![Unit vs. Integration tests](unitintegration.png)